-Sustainability Action Program Grants (SAP Grants) provides funding for pecified sustainable projects around campus.
+Sustainability Action Program Grants (SAP Grants) provides funding for specified sustainable projects around campus.
 The maximum grant award is $2000.

-The second SAP Grant was awarded to Jason Kass to provide students with a more environmentaly friendly plastic cup that remains cost competitive with regular plastic cups.
-The school's recycing facility only recycles plastics #1-5, which means #6 plastic (Solo cups) are thrown into the trash and then landfills.
+The second SAP Grant was awarded to Jason Kass to provide students with a more environmentally friendly plastic cup that remains cost competitive with regular plastic cups.
+The school's recycling facility only recycles plastics #1-5, which means the #6 plastic (Solo cups) are thrown into the trash and then landfills.
 The grant gives students the option to use a plastic cup that is #1 plastic (recyclable on campus) and also is produced by 50% post-consumer content that comes from old water bottles (#1 plastic).
-The purpose of the grant is to promote student awareness and recognition of where items purchased come from and then where they go.
-The cups are called Incycle cups and are currently being sold at the Kenyon College Bookstore.
-More information about the cup can be found at the company's website.
+The purpose of the grant is to promote student awareness and recognition of where purchased items come from and where they go.
+Incycle cups are currently being sold at the Kenyon College Bookstore.
+More information about this cup can be found at the company's website.